nextcloud/desktop/doc/building.rst

 Next, install the missing dependencies::

-  brew install $(brew deps ocsync) brew install $(brew deps mirall)
+  brew install $(brew deps mirall)

-To build mirall and csync, follow the `generic build instructions`_.
+To build mirall, follow the `generic build instructions`_.

 .. note::
   You should not call ``make install`` at any time, since the product of the